-County management hereby respectfully submits, and is responsible for the contents of, the Annual Financial and Compliance Report For the Year Ended June 30, 2010 to the Cleveland County Board of Commissioners, residents of Cleveland County, and other readers.
+County management hereby respectfully submits, and is responsible for the contents of, the Annual Financial and Compliance Report For the Year Ended June 30, 2011 to the Cleveland County Board of Commissioners, residents of Cleveland County, and other readers.
 With this Annual Financial and Compliance Report of Cleveland County, North Carolina, management portrays the basic financial condition, and recent changes thereto, of the County government.

 This introduction serves to present a brief description of the four sections that make up this annual report, to note that County management has sole responsibility for this year-end report, and to introduce interested readers to Cleveland County.
 "Section I. Preface and Introduction" begins with a message from the County Manager, includes organizational information, and ends with this introduction letter.
 Section II includes the bulk of the financial statements, including the "Notes to Financial Statements" and "Required Supplementary Information."
 For a narrative overview and analysis of the County's fiscal performance, see the "Management's Discussion and Analysis" in Section II.
-Section III displays statistical and trend information concerning major items, such as property taxes, debts, revenues and expenditures, demographics, and economics.
-Finally, the County's status of compliance with grant-related federal and State rules and regulations is shown in Section IV.
+Section III displays statistical and trend information concerning major items such as property taxes, debts, revenues and expenditures, demographics, and economics.
+Finally, the County's status of compliance with grant-related federal and state rules and regulations is shown in Section IV.
+More detailed information on various financial matters may be found throughout this document.